Joaopmoliveira/CuranSDK/Curan/website/HumanRobiticsSDK/detailed_tutorials/communication.md

 ## Customize your behavior

 Obviously you want to do things with the messages exchanged between the client and the server.
+To send a message from our client to our server you need a tool introduced in the [Utilities](/utilities/) library related with Memory blocks.
+Read the description of these classes before moving along in this tutorial.

+Assuming that you have read this description, we can implement

+## Server

+## Customize your behavior

 ## Add your own custom protocol to the library